Big Data Hadoop Certification Training Course

-The questions covered in this blog post have been shortlisted after collecting inputs from many industry experts to help you ace your interview.
+The questions covered in this blog post have been shortlisted after collecting inputs from Splunk certification training experts to help you ace your interview.
 In case you want to learn the basics of Splunk then, you can start off by reading the first blog in my Splunk tutorial series: What Is Splunk?
 All the best!

 This question will most likely be the first question you will be asked in any Splunk interview.
 You need to start by saying that: